cortexrd/Knack-Toolkit-Library/README.md

     As a bonus, you can now customize the delay before the search starts (common to all dropdowns), and for individual dropdowns, the threshold number of characters to type before the search starts.
-    Defaults are 1.5 seconds delay, and 3 characters for text and and .
+    Defaults are 1.5 seconds delay, and 3 characters for short text fields and 4 for textAsNumeric fields.
 Use the ktl.fields.setCfg function to modify chznBetterSrchDelay and chznBetterThresholds to match your needs.

 -   **searchChznBetterDropdown**: chznBetter\'s wrapper to
     searchDropdown.
+Mainly used internally, but accessible to your app in case of specific needs.

 ### Using field description text box as flags to trigger special behavior